fbpx

 completed phase

-The initial phase involves an evaluation of existing geological data.
-We carried out seismic surveys, the results of which were processed and interpreted by our experts.
-The survey was followed by a comprehensive evaluation of the geological data and parameters of the territory, including the identification of areas with potential.
-We have successfully completed this phase for both projects, in the districts of Žiar nad Hronom and Prešov.
+This phase includes the evaluation of existing geological data.
+We also conducted new seismic measurements, that results were processed and interpreted in cooperation with local and foreign experts.
+The survey was followed by a comprehensive evaluation of geological data and territorial parameters, including the identification of prospective areas.

 current phase

-After completion of the well, it is required to obtain a permit for temporary extraction and discharge of geothermal water.
-Furthermore, a hydrodynamic test is carried out, which is to confirm the assumptions of geothermal water parameters.
-Subsequently, a final report is drafted, and a calculation of water quantities is performed by a professionally qualified person.
-The final step at this stage is the final permit for permanent use and discharge of geothermal water, a retroactive well building permit is issued, as well as the commissioning of the well and the construction.
+After completion of the wells, a permit for temporary extraction and discharge of geothermal water follows.
+A hydrodynamic test is then conducted, which should confirm the assumed parameters of the groundwater.
+This is followed by the preparation of a final report and the calculation of water quantities, which must be performed by a certified person.
+The last step in this phase is the final permit for permanent extraction and discharge of geothermal water, an additional permit for the well, and the construction and well acceptation approval.

-In addition to deep geothermal wells, facilities need to be built on the surface, where the geothermal energy will be converted into electricity and heat.
-The transport of heat to district heating systems is done via heat pipes and the connection to the electricity grid is achieved through the use of power lines.
-All surface facilities also require the appropriate permits (zoning permit, building permit) and occupation permit.
+In addition to the deep wells, the construction of surface facilities is essential, where geothermal energy will be converted into electricity and/or heat.
+Heat transport to district heating systems will be ensured by a heat pipeline, and connection to the distribution grid by electric power lines.
+All surface structures also require obtaining the necessary permits (site approval, building permit) and acceptation approvals.

 8. Commissioning